grilled pork tenderloin and vegetables

 - While the pork is resting, place seasoned carrots, onion and asparagus onto the hot grill to cook.
 (NOTE: The grill should still be hot, so the vegetables get a nice char quickly, without over cooking.)
 Grill for approximately 3 to 4 minutes and then turn them and cook for another 3 to 4 minutes.
 Remove to a plate.

-- Prepare Watercress: Toss the salad greens in remaining 1 tablespoon of olive oil, the juice of 1 half of charred lemon, and 2 teaspoons of Coriander Rub.
+- Prepare Salad: Toss the salad greens in remaining 1 tablespoon of olive oil, the juice of 1 half of charred lemon, and 2 teaspoons of Coriander Rub.

 - Slice tenderloin into ¼-inch medallions.
 Place grilled vegetables and tenderloin medallions on a platter, garnish with herbs and juice of remaining lemon half.
-Serve with Spring Greens Salad on the side.
+Serve with salad on the side.

 Recipe Courtesy of Pitmaster Tuffy Stone